EthanHarp/Classical-Music-Genre-Predictor/README.md

 Deployment – How do stakeholders access the results?

     This notebook, the results, and the model will be posted on GitHub.
 After completing this project, I am happy with the amount of cleaning data that I was able to accomplish.
 One thing I would want to improve in the future is adapt this problem to be multinomial and detect all genres.

+Final Thoughts

+    The need for a project like this is auto classification of songs due to the sheer volume of songs.